Lessons from The Brain Center at Whipple's

 But that distance created a barrier of sorts.
 Because we aren't so viscerally connected to those and other instances of the infliction of pain, we’re less likely to have the empathy that Whipple's chief engineer noted was missing.

-Fast forward to present-day.
+Fast forward to the present day.
 With artificial intelligence, mounds of data, the Internet of Things, and autonomous everything, we ostensibly have more technology at our disposal than ever before.
 As a result, we're experiencing a crisis of ethics that seems to take on a daily drumbeat:

 Elizabeth Holmes ran a massive fraud scheme at Theranos, keeping people in the dark about the true nature of the blood test she supposedly invented.
 The lie was promulgated such that Walgreen’s signed a major deal with them, and investors were blinded by their own greed, seeing their paper worth balloon.
 Even a board member like George Shultz chose to protect his investment rather than believe his own grandson, the whistleblower behind the downfall.